hinter-net/hinter-cline/hinter-helper.md

 ## Menu Options

 1.  **Create a report draft:** Interactively helps you create a new report draft.
-It will prompt you for a title and then allow you to select recipients (`to` and `except` lists) from a list of all known peers and groups.
+It prompts for a title and lets you select recipients from a list of known peers and groups.
-2.  **Post reports:** Scans the `hinter-core-data/entries/` directory for all report drafts and posts them to peers according to the rules in their frontmatter.
+2.  **Post reports:** Scans the `entries/` directory for all report drafts and posts them to the appropriate peers based on the rules in their frontmatter.
-3.  **Add a peer:** Prompts you to add a new peer by providing a unique, "slugified" alias and their 64-character public key.
+3.  **Add a peer:** Guides you through adding a new peer by asking for a unique alias and their 64-character public key.
-4.  **Manage a peer:** Allows you to select a peer from a list and then choose to either change their alias, update their public key, or delete the peer entirely.
+4.  **Manage a peer:** Lets you select a peer to update their alias or public key, or to delete them entirely.
-5.  **Add a group:** Lets you create a new group by giving it a name and selecting one or more peers to add to it.
+5.  **Add a group:** Guides you through creating a new group and adding existing peers to it.
-6.  **Manage a group:** Allows you to select an existing group to manage.
-You can add or remove peers from the selected group.
+6.  **Manage a group:** Lets you select an existing group to add or remove peers from it.
 7.  **Exit:** Closes the tool.

 ## Peer Groups

 You can organize peers into groups to make sending reports to multiple peers easier.
 A peer can belong to any number of groups.
-This is managed by adding a `groups` array to the peer's `hinter.config.json` file, which the tool handles for you via the "Add a group" and "Manage a group" menu options.
+The tool manages group memberships by adding a `groups` array to the `hinter-cline` object within each peer's `hinter.config.json` file.

 ### Example `hinter.config.json`